 Around the same time, I was in a book club that read Paul Tough’s book, How Children Succeed, which among other things discusses how stress affects the developing brain.
 While toxic stress is devastating, some manageable stress in duration and intensity helps children develop the resilience they need to bounce back from life’s inevitable disappointments and setbacks.
 At the time, I remember wondering how I was going to introduce the “right” amount and kind of stress in my son’s seemingly comfortable childhood.
 I naively thought that because he was growing up in more privileged circumstances than I had that I would actually have to manufacture some disappointments for him.
 Oh how little I knew!
 Or as my friend Libby would say, it was a junior varsity parenting impulse.

 Fast forward to the fall of my son’s kindergarten year.
-This same little boy, who had been an early talking, had an expansive expressive language and a curious mind came home with a homemade placemat that he had used his own inventive spelling to write a note saying he’d like a hot dog for his Thanksgiving dinner.
+This same little boy, who had been an early talking, had an expansive vocabulary, and a curious mind came home with a homemade placemat that he had used his own inventive spelling to write a note saying he’d like a hot dog for his Thanksgiving dinner.
 Surprised by his request, I asked him if that’s what he was hoping to have.
 He shared that hot dog seemed easier to spell than turkey.
 I emailed his teachers thinking it was a matter of doing a few home activities.
 A reading screening, working with a literacy tutor and a speech pathologist, a summer literacy intensive camp later, we are in the early spring of first grade, and while my son’s confidence and progress is growing, he also feels he has had to work so much harder than the majority of his peers to keep up with the demands of his first grade reading and writing curriculum.
 He sees many of his peers effortlessly reading and even reading above grade level and wonders why he can’t do the same.

 I have struggled to find a way to talk to my son about how there is a wide gulf between his intelligence, his ability to comprehend complex stories, and creativity among his other capacities and his ability to decode words.